-Our members at Mercantile Barristers are Public Access Trained and are happy to be consulted by and we accept instructions directly from professionals and discerning private clients at any time.
+Our members at Mercantile Barristers are Public Access Trained and are happy to be consulted by and we accept instructions directly from professionals and discerning private clients at any time (for direct access barristers).
+To book an appointment with one of our Barristers in London please call us and speak to our clerks who will find a best barrister for you.

 Historically, barristers in England & Wales could only accept instructions from solicitors and could not be consulted directly by members of the public.
 Barristers were considered to be too expert and too specialist to deal directly with lay clients.